Meditation

 Have you noticed doubts are always about something positive?

-But if you can doubt the negativity of people, you come close to reality.
+But if you can doubt people's negativity, you come close to reality.

-With this awareness, when you increase the energy level of your body, you will see that doubts disappear.
-Your mind is clearer.
-You feel less confused.
+With this awareness, when you increase the subtle energy (prana) in your body, doubts will disappear, your mind will be clearer, and you will feel less confused.

 Unpleasant memories